interactive-inc/open-notion/README.md

 }
 ```

-Open Notion simplifies this to just `{ name: "Hello World" }`, making Notion as easy to use as any traditional database.
+notion-client simplifies this to just `{ name: "Hello World" }`, making Notion as easy to use as any traditional database.

 ## Features